 Lesson: Possibly the most important of all lessons happen around the campfire.
 The ability to both speak and listen are fast becoming lost in a world of text and social media.
 Encourage your kids to talk, show them how to listen, and invite conversation.
 If your kids happen to realize that their parents are interesting, that’s a bonus.

 Do your kids balk at the idea of roughing it?
 Or does the idea of using a sleeping bag make you cringe?
-Strike a deal with the family — a couple of nights camping, then a relaxing hotel stay.
+Strike a deal with the family — a couple of nights camping, then a relaxing hotel stay at Holiday Inn.
 It’s the best of both worlds, and it may even teach a final lesson about appreciation and gratitude.